AidrinPeraira/local-shop/README.md

     - Language
     - Chat
     - choice of delivery option
+    - send a mail to customer on order and cancel and chat

 Features Added

 - used async thunk to handle async api calls
-- added lazy loading for all pages
+- added lazy loading for all pages (working??)
-- send a mail to customer on order and cancel and chat
+- added slug to make url seo friendly
+- Security Features Added
+    - Authentication & Authorisation using JWT and HTTP Onlcy cookies
+    - used express-rate-limit to handle bruteforce attcaks. used in login and register routes